 Allen sponsors bills primarily in these issue areas:

-From Jan 2015 to Jul 2019, Allen missed 32 of 3,009 roll call votes, which is 1.1%.
-This is better than the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2015 to Dec 2022, Allen missed 75 of 4,420 roll call votes, which is 1.7%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|